mrgoonie/pixi-transform-tool/README.md

 ## Notes:
 - Must include "js/plugins/gpixi.js" and "js/plugins/helper.js" before "js/transform-tool-v4-v01.js"
+- jQuery is a need as well!
+(Sorry, I'm just too lazy to write pure Javascript)
 - The code is under development and hadn't been compressed.

 Please feel free to contribute!